Table of Contents

 ShipStream will allow you to define the Racks used in the warehouse.
 By default all Locations will be assigned to the "Default" Rack.
 However, defining your own Racks will allow you to:

-- Setup picking paths to help your pickers travel from one location to the next more efficiently.
+- Setup picking paths to help your pickers travel from one location to the next along a predetermined path.

 - Assign racks to Zones so that your picking batches may be more optimized and cover a smaller footprint of the warehouse.

 - A Rack is specific to a warehouse